Manfred Uschner: SED Central Committee

 Against his wishes and despite not being an expert on Latin America, Uschner was poached by the SED, joining the Central Committee apparatus as instructor for Latin America in the International Relations Department on 1 September 1968.
 From 1972 to 1973, he was forced to attend a one-year course at the "Karl Marx" Party Academy.
 Upon his graduation, Stalinist principal Hanna Wolf initially wanted to expel Uschner from the SED for perceived oppositional attitudes.

 On 15 August 1974, Uschner was promoted to be the second, scientific personal assistant to Hermann Axen, Politburo member and Secretary of the Central Committee responsible for foreign affairs, with the rank of a deputy Central Committee department head.
+He succeeded Herbert Barth, who was transferred back to the Ministry of Foreign Affairs.
 Axen had previously been responsible for "bringing in line" his father's Magdeburg SED in the early 1950s.
 Starting in 1976, Uschner also served as secretary of the Foreign Policy Commission at the Politburo.
 In 1983, he rose to first personal assistant.

 From 1984, Uschner was a member of the Joint Security Policy Working Group SED-SPD, which mainly worked on disarmament, serving as chief of staff for the SED side.

 Uschner analyzed foreign press for Axen, also accompanying him on foreign trips, most notably to the US in May 1988, where Uschner held discussions with Robert McNamara.
 Uschner had increasingly good contacts with politicians of the SPD, in particular Egon Bahr, whom he befriended.
 Unusually for a personal assistant to a Central Committee Secretary, Uschner was allowed to continue to publish, give speeches and appear on TV, including in West Germany.

 Uschner received several state awards during his time in the Central Committee apparatus, ultimately receiving the Patriotic Order of Merit in gold in May 1987.